Modernly designed attic bathroom in St Anns

 How long does an Attic Conversion in St Anns take?

-The answer to this question is it varies significantly from loft conversion to loft conversion, but as we only deal with one project at a time, turnaround time from start to finish is usually quite quick.
-For instance, a three bed semi with a Dorma window would take less than three weeks to complete.
+The answer to this question is it varies significantly from loft conversion to loft conversion, but as we only work on one project at a time, turnaround time from start to finish is typically quite quick.
+For instance, a 3 bed semi with a Dorma window would take less than three weeks to complete.